-- If you are running Windows XP take action now.
+- If you are running PCs with Windows XP Service Pack 2 or earlier you should upgrade them now.

 - Windows IE 6+ on SHA-2 Compatible Operating Systems e.g. Windows XP SP3 + and Windows Server 2003 SP2 with some additional browser patches and all higher Server OS Versions.